This article provides a short guide to setting up your account and obtaining access to the global e-cigre.org website for all technical literature.

 CIGRE / Springer collaboration allows us to offer several options, summarized in the below table:

-If you are a CIGRE Member, and you want to buy a digital copy on Springer.com : Contact the CIGRE Publications team at firstname.lastname@example.org to benefit from a discount of 40% of all the Springer products.
+If you are an individual CIGRE Member, and you want to buy a digital copy on Springer.com : Contact the CIGRE Publications team at email@example.com to benefit from a discount of 40%.

 Tags : Green Books